1. Home

 Photo: Reproduction

-In addition to Uptis, Michelin is developing new materials for its tires, including fiberglass, to achieve performance comparable to modern tires.
-These tires have been tested in-house and have covered more than two million miles.
+In addition to the Uptis, Michelin is developing new materials for its tires, including fiberglass, to achieve performance comparable to modern tires.
+These tires have been tested internally and have covered over two million miles.

-The company is also focusing on more sustainable solutions for electric vehicles, which tend to wear out tires more quickly.
-This includes the development of tires with sustainable materials, which may contain 42% or more recycled or renewable content in prototypes scheduled for 2025.
-Additionally, Michelin is revitalizing retreading technology for trucks, enabling multiple reuses of the tire structure.
+The company is also focusing on more sustainable solutions for electric vehicles, which tend to wear tires out more quickly.
+This includes the development of tires with sustainable materials, which may contain 42% or more recycled or renewable content in prototypes expected for 2025.
+Additionally, Michelin is revitalizing retreading technology for trucks, allowing multiple reuse of the tire structure.

-Michelin's innovations are not just technical talk, but a real step towards a more sustainable and efficient industry, with Uptis at the forefront of this revolution.
-These developments show that the company not only envisions a future without air-filled tires, but also an ongoing commitment to the improvement and sustainability of its products.
+Michelin’s innovations are not just technical talk, but a real step toward a more sustainable and efficient industry, with the Uptis at the forefront of this revolution.
+These developments show that the company not only envisions a future without air-filled tires but also a continuous commitment to improving and sustaining its products.

 guest